Verde Reservoirs Sediment Mitigation Project Feasibility Report and Environmental Impact Statement

 Copyright Notice: This photo is copyrighted to SRP.
 All rights reserved.
 Please do not reproduce, distribute, or use this image without permission from SRP.

-Horseshoe Dam is an earthen embankment dam on the Verde River.
-Horseshoe Dam was originally constructed in 1946.
-Horseshoe Dam has been modified, including in 1949 to add spillway gates funded by the City of Phoenix.
-The total storage capacity of Horseshoe Dam and Reservoir was originally 144,030 acre-feet (AF) but, due to sedimentation, is currently approximately 108,000 AF.
+Horseshoe Dam is an earthen embankment dam on the Verde River constructed in 1946.
+Horseshoe Dam has been modified, including in 1949, to add spillway gates funded by the City of Phoenix.
+The total storage capacity of Horseshoe Dam and Reservoir was originally 144,030 acre-feet (AF) but, due to sedimentation, is now approximately 108,000 AF.

-Bartlett Dam is a multiple arch concrete dam on the Verde River.
-Bartlett Dam was originally constructed in 1939 and modified in 1994 and 1996 to address the National Dam Safety Program Act, in the Water Resources Development Act of 1996 (Pub.
+Bartlett Dam is a multiple-arch concrete dam on the Verde River constructed in 1939 and modified in 1994 and 1996 to address the National Dam Safety Program Act, in the Water Resources Development Act of 1996 (Pub.
 L. 104-303, 110 Stat.
 3658).
-Bartlett Dam is located downstream of Horseshoe Dam.
-The total storage capacity of Bartlett Reservoir in 1939 was 182,608 AF.
-Due to sedimentation, Bartlett Reservoir has a current capacity of approximately 168,000 AF.
+Bartlett Dam is downstream of Horseshoe Dam.
+The storage capacity of Bartlett Reservoir in 1939 was 182,608 AF.
+Due to sedimentation, Bartlett Reservoir now has a capacity of approximately 168,000 AF.

 Principles, Requirements, and Guidelines

-As part of the environmental analysis process, the Federal Principles, Requirements, and Guidelines for Water and Land Related Resources Implementation Studies (PR&Gs) will be applied to examine the various technical, economic, hydrologic, recreation and ecosystem services considerations of each alternative, including the No Action Alternative.
-The requirements of a PR&G analysis are unique to the Feasibility Study process and are not included in the Council of Environmental Quality or Department of the Interior’s NEPA implementing regulations.
-The PR&Gs govern how federal agencies evaluate proposed water resource projects, programs, activities, and related actions involving federal investment and include the following components:
+As part of the environmental analysis process, the Federal Principles, Requirements, and Guidelines for Water and Land Related Resources Implementation Studies (PR&Gs) will be applied to examine the various technical, economic, hydrologic, recreation and ecosystem services considerations of each alternative, including the No-Action Alternative.
+The requirements of a PR&G analysis are unique to the feasibility study process and are not included in the Department of the Interior’s NEPA implementing regulations.
+The PR&Gs govern how federal agencies evaluate proposed water-resource projects, programs, activities, and related actions involving federal investment and include the following components:

 For more information on the VRSMS, VRSMP Feasibility Report and EIS, please visit Reclamation’s project website, or email VRSMP@usbr.gov.
 If you would like to receive email notifications and updates on the VRSMP, please email VRSMP@usbr.gov with subject line "Add me to Email List."